Linaro/OpenCSD/decoder/tests/auto-fdo/autofdo.md

 configured via sysfs - each ETM will have `strobe_window` and `strobe_period` parameters in `/sys/bus/coresight/devices/NNNNNNNN.etm` and these values will have to be written to each (In a future version, this will be integrated into the drivers and perf tool).
-The attached `record.sh` (TODO: attach!) script automates this process.
+The `record.sh` script in this directory [`<opencsd>/decoder/tests/auto-fdo`] automates this process.

 To collect trace from an application using ETM strobing, run: